fdrgsp/cali/README.md

 - **Number of Clusters**: set to `0` (Auto) to detect the optimal K via silhouette scoring, or enter a positive integer to force a fixed cluster count.
 - **Auto-detect Max K**: upper bound of the silhouette-score scan (only active when Number of Clusters = 0).
 The scan evaluates every K from 2 up to this value.

-**Visualizations** (Single Well tab):

-- **Cluster-sorted Correlation Heatmap**: the correlation matrix reordered so that ROIs within the same cluster are adjacent.
-Cluster boundaries are marked with white lines.
-Hover over a cell to see the correlation value and the corresponding ROI pair.
-- **Cluster-colored Raster Plot**: calcium peak raster with each ROI colored by its cluster assignment.
-ROIs are ordered by cluster label.
-Click on a row to highlight the corresponding ROI in the image viewer.
-- **Cluster-colored Trace Overlay**: denoised ΔF/F traces stacked vertically and colored by cluster.
-Click on a trace to highlight the corresponding ROI.

-**Exported Data** (via Export Options → Cluster Analysis):

-A CSV file (`cluster_labels.csv`) with one row per ROI per FOV, containing: FOV name, ROI label, cluster label, clustering method, number of clusters used, and the silhouette score of the selected K (when auto-detection was used).